Neuropsychology

 Comprehensive neuropsychological services are available for epilepsy and seizures, and neuropsychology faculty are members of the Comprehensive Epilepsy Program at USF Health, Department of Neurology and Tampa General Hospital (TGH).
 Neuropsychological evaluations assist to predict cognitive and behavioral outcome from neurological surgery to treat medically refractory (intractable) epilepsy, identify cognitive and behavioral (neuropsychological) deficits that can be associated with epilepsy and/or seizures, and also monitor the neuropsychological effects of medical and surgical therapies over time.

-Deep Brain Stimulator (DBS) surgery for Movement Disorders
+Deep Brain Stimulator (DBS) surgery and Focused Ultrasound (FUS) treatment for Movement Disorders

 Dementia and Mild Cognitive Impairment (MCI)